angular/components/src/cdk/stepper/stepper.md

 ### Accessibility
 Apart from the built-in keyboard support, the stepper doesn't apply any treatment.
-When implementing your own component, it is recommended that the stepper is treated as a tabbed view for accessibility purposes by giving it a `role="tablist"`.
-The header of step that can be clicked to select the step should be given `role="tab"`, and the content that can be expanded upon selection should be given `role="tabpanel"`.
-Furthermore, the step header should have an `aria-selected` attribute that reflects its selected state.
+When implementing your own component, it is recommended that the stepper is treated as a grouped view for accessibility purposes by giving it a `role="group"`.
+The header of step that can be clicked to select the step should be given `role="button"`, and the content that can be expanded upon selection should be given `role="region"`.
+Furthermore, the step header should have an `aria-expanded` attribute that reflects its expanded state.

 You can refer to the [Angular Material stepper](https://github.com/angular/components/tree/main/src/material/stepper) as an example of an accessible implementation.